hsflores7/cse15l-lab-reports/lab-report-1-week-2.md

 4. And your done with your setup!
 Enjoy!

 ## Remote Access Steps!
-1. type in "ssh cs15lsp22awu@ieng6.ucsd.edu" and type your password (hopefully already reset, if not go do that now!!)
+1. type in "ssh cs15lsp22awu@ieng6.ucsd.edu"
+2. You might get a question about fingerpringting and if so just type “yes”
-*Additional Note: You won't see your password as you type it in so don't fear when you can't see it!*
+3. Type your password (hopefully already reset, if not go do that now!!) *Additional Note: You won't see your password as you type it in so don't fear when you can't see it!*
 ![Screenshot 2022-03-31 184158](https://user-images.githubusercontent.com/103228508/162542966-4176c5e0-732a-4f0a-882f-5076e2a7aa49.png)

-2. (maybe fingerprinting question?) type “yes”
-3. then type password
-4. trying commands
+## Commands!
+* Go ahead and try commands, with the outcome I came across!
 	1. cd ~
 		- file system starts at home
 	2. cd <file>